ThomVett/Genomic_Passport/README.md

 `python main.py -f patientName.vcf`

 ### Results
 Folder where the results of the pipeline are stored.
-One folder per day with one folder per patient.# Genomic_Passport
+One folder per day with one folder per patient.